Faculty: John D'Auria, EdD

 - LP707 - Shaping School Culture

 Professional Licenses and Certifications

 - Superintendent Licensure

 Publications and Presentations

-Ash, P., & D’Auria, J. (2013).
+- Ash, P., and D’Auria, J. (2013).
 School systems that learn: Improving professional practice, overcoming limitations, and diffusing innovation.
 Thousand Oaks, CA: Corwin.

-Instructional Leadership, North American Jewish Day School Conference, 2013 & 2015
+- Instructional Leadership, North American Jewish Day School Conference, 2013 and 2015

 - Massachusetts Association of School Superintendents (MASS)